Mackery6969/pathmind/README.md

 ### Run In Dev

-Fabric is the default development loader:
+Fabric is the default development loader (by default, this just runs fabric client):

 ```bash
 ./gradlew runClient